Sciss/LucreSTM/README.md

        println( "Say hi to " + p.name + ".
 He's friend of " + friends.map( _.name ).mkString( " and " ))
     }

-    // now re-run the program to verify the persons have been persisted
+Now re-run the program to verify the persons have been persisted.

 ### Events